-It’s much easier to sell to an existing customer than to get a new one.
-You’re spending a ton to acquire them – it’s much cheaper to keep them than to go off finding new ones all the time.
+You spend a ton to acquire new customers—it’s much cheaper to keep them than to go off finding new ones all the time.

-You don’t want to keep all of them – just the profitable ones.
-So you need to be able to identify which ones are costing you, and which ones are bringing you bacon.
-(Some you might want to offload because of the emotional cost of servicing them, i.e. difficult customers that you spend a lot of support hours on).
+You don’t want to keep all of them—just the profitable ones.
+First, you’ll have to which ones are costing you, and which ones bring home the bacon.
+(You may also want to offload some due to the emotional costs of servicing them).

-Offering promotions and reminding customers of what you offer
+Offer promotions and remind customers what you offer

-Send targeted follow-up emails to customers offering them a related product or service (you can do this automatically with a good email autoresponder and shopping cart).
+Send targeted follow-up emails to customers offering a related product or service.
+(You can do this automatically with a good email autoresponder and shopping cart.)
 Notifying them of deals is also great.

-Wine Library is constantly sending me wine offers over emails (’cause I’ve bought before).
-Every now and then I’ll take it:
+Wine Library is constantly sending me wine offers over email (because I’ve bought before).
+Every now and then, I’ll take it:

-Companies do this with email marketing, but also all social media (Facebook, Twitter, etc.) – get customers to follow you on one of these and offer special deals for just the followers.
+Companies do this with email marketing but also on social media.
+Get customers to follow you on one of these and offer special deals just for followers.

 Here’s an example from Modcloth Facebook page:

-Free shiping for a year (locking customers in)
+Free shipping for a year (locking customers in)

-If your customers buy frequently the kind of products you sell, come up with an incentive to keep buying only from you.
+If your customers buy the kind of products you sell frequently, come up with an incentive to keep buying from you—and only you.

 Offer coupons with the order